 - The proper slate for a monologue is to share your name, the title of the play, and the playwright.

 Students should also upload a headshot, a resume of previous experience in theatre, and two letters of recommendation from teachers, employment supervisors, or theatre professionals who can best speak to your abilities and potential.

-Students submitting successful prescreening materials will be invited to an on-campus audition.
-Please note that an on-campus audition is required for admission to the BFA in Acting.
+Students submitting successful prescreening materials will be invited to an on-campus or remote via Acceptd audition.